RealHulubulu/openCVObjectDetectionRPi/README.md

 file names are timestamps, you can know exactly when the process crashed.

 There is also a log file made for calibration.
+It first logs the threshold being used.
+Then it logs all of the objects detected in each image, which differs from what is registered as detected due to the detection threshold set through calibration.
+Having all of the objects listed is important data to have.
+After the object list, it then lists name of the image with a dictionary of all counted names with their respective item counts.
+This dictionary is the same thing sent as a notification over Notify-Run.
-It saves the images with the same naming as the log files for object detection.
-The log also has all the console output/actions taken by the calibration.
+The log then has all the console output of items with detection percentage.

 Notifications are sent out using notify_run.
 Info on notify_run can be found at the bottom of this